BSVogler/k8s-runpod-kubelet/readme.md

 - **Prohibited**: Commercial use without explicit permission
 - **Required**: License and copyright notice

-For commercial licensing inquiries or to discuss custom development work as a freelancer, please contact me at [your-email@example.com] or via [your preferred contact method].
+For commercial licensing inquiries or to discuss custom development work as a freelancer, please contact me at engineering@benediktsvogler.com or via [benediktsvogler.com](https://benediktsvogler.com).